Allium giganteum, also known as Giant Onion

 Partly due to the fact that they seem to hover, alliums add a big dose of fun to almost any garden setting.
 Teeter-tottering over other flowers, their purple flower heads act as key accents throughout the perennial border.
 In formal gardens, they inject a note of humor, while in more informal settings they make a striking statement at the same time forming spontaneous color combinations with other plants in the garden.

 Alliums in a spring garden

 We have Rosemary Verey, the famous British gardener, to thank for introducing the world to these beautiful flowers.
 Her Laburnum Arch at Barnsley House is today one of the most iconic garden images.
-Created in 1964, the arch features a blanket of cascading golden chain tree flowers underplanted with dense rows of purple alliums.
-The striking combination has been reproduced in one form or another for decades.
+Created in 1964, the arch has a blanket of cascading golden chain tree flowers underplanted with thick rows of purple alliums.
+The jaw-dropping combination has been reproduced in one form or another for decades.

 Rosemary Verey’s famous Laburnum Walk

 The allium family is a genus of flowering plants that has hundreds of species, including onions, garlic, scallions, shallots, leeks and chives.
 While most have been cultivated for centuries as food crops, the ornamental onions are grown strictly for their decorative qualities.
 A word of caution: the bulbs may look like ordinary onions, but they are not edible.

 Since they are spring bloomers, allium bulbs must be planted in the fall (once the soil has cooled.)
 I plant mine just after the leaves have fallen.
 Six months later in late spring, just when you’ve all but forgotten them, basal rosettes with giant, paddle-shaped leaves start tracing patterns on the soil in the garden.